martinemde/martinemde.github.io/src/content/blog/hire-junior-engineers-now.md

 slug: hire-junior-engineers-now
 ---

-# We Need Junior Engineers Now More Than Ever

 I recently saw a profound thing happen in my company because of AI coding tools.

 A person with zero engineering experience, but with deep knowledge in their field, built a useful tool using Cursor.
 That's not the story though.
 We all know that's happening everywhere right now.